16 Were In Injured In A Stampede At A New York Train Station After False Reports Of Gunfire

 Sixteen people were injured Friday evening in New York after false reports of gunfire sparked a stampede in Penn Station in midtown Manhattan.

-People in the abandoned their belongings, and hid behind pillars and trash cans as they fled the pandemonium.
+People abandoned their belongings, and hid behind pillars and trash cans as they fled the pandemonium.

 The shooting rumors spread to Herald Square, where people were evacuated from the Macy's department store.